 4. The Sender Contains a Name

 Some companies send win notifications directly from their employees' email addresses.
-So an email from a personal name is worth a good look, especially if the subject line seems promising.
+So an email from an address that uses a personal name is worth a good look, especially if the subject line also seems promising.

-5. Sender Includes a Company Name that You Recognize
+5..The Sender Includes a Company Name You Recognize

 If you remember entering a giveaway and you receive an email from that company, it's worth checking it out.
-It might be a confirmation or a newsletter, but you don't want to take the risk of overlooking a win.
+It might be a confirmation or a newsletter, but you don't want to take the risk of overlooking a prize notification.

 Having a dedicated email address for sweepstakes makes checking through your emails for prize notifications quicker and easier.

 Especially if you're new to entering sweepstakes, you should open every email that you're not sure isn't a prize notification.

 Wins are sometimes mentioned casually at the end of regular-looking newsletters, and notifications can sound like spam at a first glance

 It only takes a few seconds to open those questionable emails, and taking that time and could prevent you from overlooking legitimate wins.

 Don't Overlook Your Spam Filter